hallamlab/TreeSAPP/README.md

 If you do not already have the dependencies for TreeSAPP installed on your computer, we've listed how to easily download and install each one below.
 Good luck!

-#### RAxML
-A simple `git clone` of their [GitHub page](https://github.com/stamatak/standard-RAxML) should work for Linux and Mac operating systems.
-From here, consult the README file in the standard-RAxML directory for installation instructions using make.
-We highly recommend *only using release 8.2.12* as older versions were found to not estimate pendant distances of placements as accurately.
-However, the executable MUST be named `raxmlHPC` or it will not be found by TreeSAPP!

 #### EPA - Next Generation

-The EPA-ng [GitHub](https://github.com/Pbdas/epa-ng) contains a few methods for installing `EPA-ng` on Linux operating systems including using either `conda` or `brew` package managers, and installing from source.
+The EPA-ng [GitHub](https://github.com/Pbdas/epa-ng) contains a few methods for installing EPA-ng on Linux operating systems including using either `conda` or `brew` package managers, and installing from source.

 #### RAxML - Next Generation